adamarnesen/LCR-API-Plus/README.md

   "password": "<your lcr password>",
   "unit_number": 12345, // The unit you belong to.
 Can be a stake or ward.
   "unit_name": "<A name you want to use for your unit.>", // note this does not have to match the actual unit name.
+  "chrome_driver_path": "Path to your chrome driver", // you only need this if the chrome driver auto install doesn't work.
   "units": [
     // specify as many units as you want that your LCR account has access to.
     {